-12 District here is defined as covering part or all of the Parish.
+15 District here is defined as covering part or all of the Parish.

-There is a strong presumption in favour of developments which retain existing heritage assets and their setting, to the fullest extent.
-Any proposal that incorporates the partial or full loss of a heritage asset must demonstrate why the reuse of the asset is not applicable, through the submission of a detailed Heritage Statement and accompanied structural/condition and viability surveys to justify the extent of harm.
+10.2 There is a strong presumption in favour of developments which retain existing heritage assets and their setting, to the fullest extent.
+Any proposal that incorporates the partial or full loss of a heritage asset must demonstrate why the reuse of the asset is not applicable, through the submission of a detailed Heritage Statement and accompanied structural/ condition and viability surveys to justify the extent of harm.

-All development in Saddleworth should be of a high quality of design.
-The design should complement and enhance the distinct local character and identity of Saddleworth's villages.
+10.3 Development will be supported which is of a high quality of design, and which complements and enhances the distinct local character and identity of Saddleworth's villages.